 Take time to research a provider.
 Does it have an online platform where you can view the progress of individual investments?
 Has it been established long and has anything been written about it in the financial media?
 Does it have a track record in managing the kind of investment you are considering?

-Selecting the right IFISA provider once you have thoroughly researched all of your available options will also depend on your risk appetite.
+Selecting the best IFISA provider once you have thoroughly researched all of your available options will also depend on your risk appetite.

 Finally, the type of sector where the investments are made could influence the likely returns or risk.
-For example in the case of Maven Bonds, investments made into their property bonds via an IFISA are asset-backed and are generally secured by a first ranking charge.
+For example in the case of MAVEN Bonds, investments made into their property bonds via an IFISA are asset-backed and are generally secured by a first ranking (or equal first-ranking) charge.

 MAVEN Bonds investment platform offers experienced investors the opportunity to access tax free returns of up to 7.75% per annum by investing through the MAVEN Bonds Innovative Finance ISA.